 1.1 Explain the role of, and the types of Orders made by the Tenancy Tribunal in accordance with the Residential Tenancies Act 1986.

 Range Orders include but are not limited to – possession, termination, monetary, work.

+1.2 Explain how you would inform different outcomes available through the Tenancy Tribunal to a landlord.

+Range outcomes available may include but is not limited to – Tenancy Tribunal versus mediation, claims by landlords, claims by tenants, cross applications, and potential consequences of frivolous claims.

 Outcome 2